-Mr. Chairman, distinguished members of this committee, thank you for the opportunity to discuss the Military Health System.
-We have over 2.2 million members serving in the Active, Reserve, and Guard components with more than 251 thousand service members deployed overseas.
+Mr. Chairman, distinguished members of this committee, thank you for the opportunity to discuss the Military Health System (MHS).
+The MHS serves more than 2.2 million members serving in the Active, Reserve, and Guard components with more than 251 thousand service members deployed overseas.